OrchardCMS/OrchardCore/src/docs/reference/modules/Diagnostics/README.md

 You can utilize the [Templates](../Templates/README.md) feature to modify the appearance of your error pages.

-To illustrate, if you want to alter the layout of the `403 (Forbidden)` page using the Template feature, create a new Template named `Forbidden` and insert your customized HTML as follows:
+To illustrate, if you want to alter the view of the `403 (Forbidden)` page using the Template feature, create a new Template named `Forbidden` and insert your customized HTML as follows:

 ```
-<h3 class="text-danger">{{ "You do not have access permission to this page." | t }}</h3>
+<h2 class="text-danger">{{ "You do not have access permission to this page." | t }}</h2>
 ```